TokyoTechGUC/wrfchemi_generator/README.md

 * `reference_excel_htap` - Path of `NMVOC_speciation_HTAP_v3.xls`.
 * `alloc_racm_reference` - Path of `alloc_racm_species.csv`.
 * `out_folder` - Directory where the `wrfchem*` files will be stored.

+### Disclaimer and Caution
+This approach is currently under development and is not final.
+The developers will not be held responsible for any errors encountered in the implementation.